industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ## Configuration Southbound Devices

 You can find the further information about the following steps in the [docs](docs/install_PLC_Devices_Southbound.md)

+- Configure PLC project in TIA-Portal
+- Configure PLC connections in Industrial Edge
+  - S7 Connector
+  - Databus
+- Configure Data preprocessing
-- Configure S7 Connector, Cloud Connector, Databus, Flow Creator
+  - Flow Creator
+- Configure Connection to Northbound
+  - Cloud Connector

 ## Configuration Northbound Device

 You can find the further information about the following steps in the [docs](docs/install_Device_Northbound.md)

+- Configure Connection to Southbound
+  - Databus
+  - MQTT Connector
+  - Flow Creator
+  - Data Service
+- Configure Connection to MindSphere
-- Configure Databus, Flow Creator, Energy Manager, MQTT Connector, Cloud Connector
+  - Cloud Connector
+- Configure visualization
+  - Energy Manager

 ## Configuration MindSphere
 You can find the further information about the following steps in the [docs](docs/install_MindSphere.md)

+- Configure Connection to Northbound
+  - Asset Manager
+  - MindConnect IoT Extension
+- Configure visualization
-- Configure Asset Manager, MindConnect IoT Extension, Energy Manager
+  - Energy Manager

 ## Documentation